plankanban/planka-docs/docs/configuration/reverse-proxy/nginx.md

 ## Configuration Sample

-Below is an example configuration for running Planka behind an **Nginx reverse proxy**.
+Below is an example configuration for running PLANKA behind an **Nginx reverse proxy**.
 Replace `<domain>` with your actual domain name, and be sure to configure SSL separately (e.g., via Let's Encrypt).

 ```nginx
 upstream planka {